stevenrskelton/stevenrskelton.github.io/_pages/about.md

 to navigate meme-stocks, HODLs, and the opacity of SPACs.
 There is no accountability, no oversight, and no rules to what can be presented as knowledgeable advice on social media.

-Trade Audit is a mobile application that creates accountability.
+Trade Audit is a mobile application that creates accountability.<br style="clear:left">

 Use Trade Audit to catalogue any stock advice found on the internet.
 Stock trades and ideas can be tracked creating an immutable track record that the social media accounts refuse to provide.